 IACET's application is now 100% online.
 The online application decreases processing time, saves money shipping materials, and better allows for communications between IACET and the provider.
 The online application also allows the provider to work on the submission and return to it as many times as needed until it is ready to submit to IACET for review.

-The IACET Standard and AP Application package costs $450.
-Also at the time of submission, applicants are required to submit a non-refundable fee of $2,500 that covers an application review, one review of additional submitted information if requested by the Commission, administrative costs, site visit expenses* and Commission honoraria.
-The first year annual fee of $835 will be invoiced following approval of AP status.
+The IACET Standard and AP Application package costs $495.
+Also at the time of submission, first time applicants are required to submit a non-refundable fee of $4,290 ($3,275 for reaccreditation) that covers an application review, one review of additional submitted information if requested by the Commission, administrative costs, site visit expenses* and Commission honoraria.
+Additionally, the applicant will remit the organization's first year's membership dues of $1,095.
+The membership dues are refunded in the event the organization fails to achieve accreditation.

 *Applicants outside of the continental United States may be subject to additional site visit fees